lzwjava/blog-source/original/2024-11-24-associate-degree-en.md

 * Did not give enough time to prepare
 * Just walked through videos of the subjects pretending to understand.

+## Reasons for Selected Failed Courses

+### Computer Networks
+- Insufficient practice with exam-style questions
+- Lack of foundational knowledge in computer network theory

+### Linear Algebra
+- Inadequate familiarity with matrix operations and rules
+- Overestimated understanding of the subject
+- Lack of hands-on practice; relied solely on video lectures

 ## Exam preparation
 * Sleep well, maintain a good routine for sleep
 * Morning and afternoon exams may be in different locations, check the right locations